Monotoba/ISPConfigBackup/manual.md

      - `/etc/nginx/sites-available`
      - `/etc/nginx/sites-enabled`

+7. **Databases (optional with `--databases`):**
+   - All databases used by ISPConfig (MySQL/MariaDB) will be backed up, typically using `mysqldump`.
+The databases are included in the `.tar.gz` backup.

 #### **Backup Process**

 1. **Backup Creation:**
-   - The script creates a `.tar.gz` archive of the selected directories and configuration files.
+   - The script creates a `.tar.gz` archive of the selected directories, configuration files, and database dumps.
    - The archive file is named `ispconfig_backup_YYYYMMDD_HHMMSS.tar.gz`, where the timestamp corresponds to the date and time of the backup.

 2. **Backup Location:**